ambhangale/SEM-in-Ed-compendium/USEME.md

 ## Some considerations in generating and editing chapters for the book.

 - YAML headers
-- Tikz and/or latex chunks
+- TikZ and/or latex chunks
 - headings structure
 - chunk labels
-- other
-- additional
-- more
-- even more
 -